 The slaying of the Minotaur in the Labyrinth is the final victory over the bloated Ego of humanity that will usher in the next evolutionary leap in consciousness, which will include the rhizomal synoikismos of Soul.

 Many artistic depictions of the Minotaur show him in the center of the Labyrinth.
-This is not surprising, since Ego always wants to be at the center of Soul and rule us from a position of power.
+This is not surprising, since Ego always wants to be at the center of the psyche and rule us from a position of power.
 A "center" always denotes a position of power.
-There is nothing the Ego wants more than to rule our Souls.
+There is nothing the Ego wants more than to rule every aspect of our lives.

 Giordano Bruno recognized in the sixteenth century that the universe is acentric.
 I am venturing to guess Soul is also, by applying the principle of correspondence, As above, so below.
 The notion of centrality seems to me the product of the Western overemphasis on monotheism.
-Since the universe does quite well without a center, I see no reason to posit one for Soul, especially one occupied by Ego.
+Since the universe does quite well without a center, I see no reason to posit one for the psyche, especially one occupied by Ego.
 The fact is, Ego is only one archetype among many.
-Soul is multiplicitous and polytheistic.
+The psyche is multiplicitous and polytheistic.
 This is easily seen by the many figures of our dreams.

 Theseus defeated the Minotaur, Asterios, in the center of the Labyrinth, but he did not remain there and take the place of power the Minotaur once held.
 He had no need to.
 He only wanted what was best for the people he loved and that is what he set out to do.